WPChill/imageseo-wordpress/readme.txt

 == Frequently Asked Questions ==

-= What is an alternative text? =
+= What is an alternative text (alt) ? =
 An alt tag, also known as "alt attribute" and "alt description," is an HTML attribute applied to image tags to provide a text alternative for search engines.
 Images with alt texts positively impact SEO. (ie : <img alt="This is the logo of ImageSEO, the best images SEO plugin for WordPress">).

-= Do I lose my alts if I downgrade my plan ? =
+= Do I lose my alt if I downgrade my plan ? =

 Of course not !
 You will keep the alt texts we generated for you.

-= Do you provide image compression ? =
+= How to write all text ? =

-Not yet, we leave it to our friends from Imagify.
+Alt text should be short but descriptive.
+You need to describe your image in 2-3 words.

 = Do you optimize image title ? =